danisuar3z/plot-gas-cromatography/README.md

 # plot-gas-cromatography
 Parses GC (tabbed or csv) data and plots the spectra with annotated peaks
 The parameter "N" indicates how many values to the side will use to check if the value is a maximum.
-It does shrink the data in that number at the start and at the end so if you have peaks near edges be careful.
+It does shrink the data (just for the search) in that number at the start and at the end so if you have peaks near edges be careful.

 I know there are libraries that do this and much better, I wanted to try if I could do it.
 So it is pretty rudimentary.